hao-pt/Face-recognition/Demo2/README.md

 - `recognize_faces.py`: wrap up all procedures to detect, extract embeddings, recognize object and display output.

 # Dataset:
 We used goolge crawler to collect and download data automatically [5] [6].
+Full dataset can be downloaded at [here](https://drive.google.com/file/d/1gqcYiKTy1J-xz_nHwmayANjz5tWxlVt0/view).
 <table>
     <tr>
         <th>Object</th>